 EtO: Wrong for residential areas

-We cannot agree more.
-We will continue to push to control this explosive, dangerous substance until we can be sure that all of us, all of our children, and all of our communities are safe.
+We are not alone in this view.
+We know that ethylene oxide is an extremely dangerous chemical, both as an emitted gas and as a stockpiled explosive.
+We will continue to push to control this explosive, carcinogenic, and mutagenic substance until we can be sure that all of us, all of our children, and all of our communities are safe.
 We demand that right.

 Dr. Dylan Burdette has a doctorate in biochemistry and molecular biology.